Powassan Virus and Lyme Disease: Why One Tick Bite Can Be More Dangerous

 - Powassan virus does not

-This distinction is critical when evaluating neurologic symptoms.
+This difference becomes critical when evaluating progressive neurologic symptoms.

-Powassan virus is rare and often not considered early.
+Powassan virus is rare and may not be considered early in the illness.

-Diagnosis requires specialized testing, which may not be immediately available.
+Diagnosis requires specialized testing, which is not always immediately available.

-By the time results return, neurologic injury may already be present.
+By the time testing confirms the diagnosis, neurologic injury may already be present.

 This makes prevention especially important.

-Because there is no treatment, avoiding tick bites is essential.
+Because there is no specific antiviral therapy, preventing tick bites is essential.

 Prevention strategies include: